 Sports, and sports betting, are very popular in Canada.
 Hockey is, of course, the marquee sport in the country, but most American sports are also closely followed by Canadians.
 NFL games have been on tv in Canada for decades and most Canadians sports fans have a favorite U.S. team in addition to a favorite Canadian Football League (CFL) team.
 NBA basketball is a hit among many Canadians, with the Toronto Raptors being an obvious fan favorite, particularly after their 2019 NBA Championship.
-Lastly, the Blue Jays may play in Toronto but they are Canada’s MLB team, with all their games broadcast nationwide on television.
+Lastly, the Blue Jays may play in Toronto but they are Canada’s MLB team, with all their games broadcast nationwide.

-Canadian legislative leaders have been working diligently to amend the criminal code to eliminate any ambiguity and authorize provinces to allow single-event wagering in their jurisdictions.
+Canadian legislative leaders worked diligently to amend the criminal code to eliminate any ambiguity and authorize provinces to allow single-event wagering in their jurisdictions.
 This idea had been kicked around for a while but has finally become a reality.
 Read on for more on the single-game legalization efforts passed by Parliament in June 2021, a detailed look at the Canadian sports betting scene, the existing gaming industry in the country, and what we expect the sports betting landscape to look like in Canada when it is fully operational.

-Best Legal Betting Sites in Canada
+Best Legal Sportsbooks in Ontario

 Canada Passes C-218